DanielMcBane.com

 The name of the notebook seems wrong at first glance, too.
 As I’m sure everyone is aware, the Japanese language does not distinguish between the English “l” sound and the “r” sound; it has one sound that falls somewhere in between, meaning that the words “lock” and “rock” are basically the same.
 Based on that, I would have thought the title should read “School of Rock.”
 However, since they included a little picture of a keyhole, it would seem this one was intentional.

-Filed Under: Japan, Funny Photos Tagged With: funny image, Japan, bad English, Osaka, culture, bad translation, language
+Filed Under: Funny Photos, Japan Tagged With: language, funny image, Japan, bad English, Osaka, culture, bad translation

 Comments